tracim/tracim/backend/doc/setting.md

 - `auth_types = internal,ldap`

 The last one will check the internal user database first.
 Then, if the auth fails, it will also try to authenticate the user using LDAP.

+The authentication can be done with a login, a login can be either email or username of user.
+In case there is no clear distinction in the authentication method used, login with "@" will be considered as email and login without as username.

+:warning: If you use LDAP or Remote Auth method, the automatic creation of username user (without "@") can failed if you have set "email.required" to True, which means every user should have an email set, To resolve this case, you can either set email.required to False, or create user with both username and email and then authenticate using LDAP/Remote Auth.

 ### LDAP Authentication